AndyB66/USA/README.md

 ### Question 1

-**Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?**
+*Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?*

 ### Question 2

-**Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (fips == "24510") from 1999 to 2008?**
+*Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (fips == "24510") from 1999 to 2008?*

 ### Question 3

-**Of the four types of sources indicated by the type (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999–2008 for Baltimore City?**
+*Of the four types of sources indicated by the type (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999–2008 for Baltimore City?*

 ### Question 4

-**Across the United States, how have emissions from coal combustion-related sources changed from 1999–2008?**
+*Across the United States, how have emissions from coal combustion-related sources changed from 1999–2008?*

 ### Question 5

-**How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?**
+*How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?*

 ### Question 6

-**Which city has seen greater changes over time in motor vehicle emissions?**
+*Which city has seen greater changes over time in motor vehicle emissions?*

 ## Submitting Report

-Prepare a LaTeX report (either using _Sweawe_ or _knitr_) showing reproducible results of your reseatch (i.e. including also R code used to prepare/convert/analyse data and make plots) and email it as a PDF file to _andrzej.bobyk@gmail.com_.
+Prepare a LaTeX report (either using **Sweawe** or **knitr**) showing reproducible results of your reseatch (i.e. including also R code used to prepare/convert/analyse data and make plots) and email it as a PDF file to andrzej.bobyk@gmail.com.